CiscoSE/tetration-postman/README.md

 ## MANUAL WALKTHROUGH:

 >The pre-request script was recently updated to set the appropriate headers without having to pre-set them in the request.
 This makes > usage much easier.
-To leverage this method, use "pre-request.js" either as a pre-request script in an individual request, or as a pre-request script for an entire collection.
-You can also apply the pre-request script to a Folder, so that it doesn't have to be individualy applied to multiple requests.
+To leverage this method, use "pre-request.js" either as a pre-request script in an individual request, or as a pre-request script for an entire folder/collection.

 Create a new request.
 As an example, try an inventory search which is a Post request to the Tetration API and will use all both generated digest headers.
 The URL for the request will be: 'https://{{URL}}/openapi/v1/inventory/search'.
 The Method is 'POST'.
 Click on the 'Authorization' tab.
 Authorization should be set to 'No Auth' since we will be adding custom code for Authorization.